Is 714 a Good Credit Score?

 Having a 714 FICO score can help you save money on interest charges by giving you access to better rates.
 However, the benefits of a good credit score go beyond new credit.

-You might also have an easier experience renting an apartment or house, since landlords will often look at applicants’ credit scores to see how reliable they are with repaying bills and debt.
+You might also find it easier to rent an apartment or house, since landlords will often look at applicants’ credit scores to see how reliable they are with paying bills and repaying debt.

 Your credit score can also impact your job prospects.
 Some employers request your permission to check your credit.
-They do so to confirm whether you’re financially stable, particularly for jobs that involve finances or that require security clearance.
+They do so to confirm whether you’re financially stable, particularly for jobs that involve finance or require security clearance.

 Can I Get a Credit Card with a 714 Credit Score?

-Yes, a 714 credit score is typically sufficient to meet a credit card issuer’s minimum credit criteria.
-You might also be approved for credit cards offering attractive benefits such as cash back, travel rewards, or a 0% introductory APR.
+Yes, a 714 credit score is typically sufficient to meet a credit card issuer’s minimum approval criteria.
+You might also qualify for credit cards that offer attractive benefits, such as cash back, travel rewards, or a 0% introductory annual percentage rate (APR).

-Since your score is considered average and not “exceptional” or “excellent,” however, you might not receive the lowest APR possible on the card.
-And to qualify for the best reward cards, you generally need at least excellent credit.
+However, since a 714 credit score is considered “good” and not “exceptional” or “excellent,” you might not receive the lowest APR possible.
+And to qualify for the best reward cards, you generally need at least “excellent” credit.

 Can I Get an Auto Loan With a 714 Credit Score?

-Yes, you can likely get an auto loan with a 714 credit score, and may qualify for a competitive rate.
-However, it may not be a lender’s best rate.
+Yes, you can likely get an auto loan with a 714 credit score and may qualify for a competitive rate.
+However, it may not be a lender’s most favorable rate.

-To get an idea of what you can get with an 714 score, here’s a look at the average auto loan interest rate paid by borrowers with scores in various ranges (using the VantageScore model) as of the fourth quarter of 2023.
+To get an idea of what you can get with a 714 score, here’s a look at the average auto loan interest rate paid by borrowers at different credit score levels (using the VantageScore model) as of the fourth quarter of 2025.,

 Source: Experian’s State of the Finance Market Report

 In addition to having good credit, you’ll also need to meet the lender’s income and down payment requirements.
-The type of vehicle you finance also impacts whether you qualify and the rate you’ll receive.
+The type of vehicle you finance also affects whether you qualify and the interest rate you’ll receive from the lender.

 Can I Get a Mortgage with a 714 Credit Score?

-Yes, 714 is a good credit score for buying a house.
-At a minimum, most conventional mortgage loans require a credit score of about 640.
+Yes, a 714 credit score qualifies as good for buying a house.
+Most conventional mortgage loans require a credit score of about 620.
 In general, any score above 700 is considered a good credit score to mortgage lenders.
 To get the best available mortgage rates, though, you generally want your score to be 740 or higher.

-When you apply for a mortgage, lenders will also consider factors other than your credit score, such as the amount of your down payment and your income.
-Mortgage companies will also be interested in your debt-to-income ratio (DTI), which tells them what percent of your income is going toward debt repayment each month.
+When you apply for a mortgage, lenders will also consider factors other than your credit score, such as your down payment amount and your income.
+Mortgage companies will also be interested in your debt-to-income (DTI) ratio, which tells them what percent of your income is going toward debt repayment each month.
 They generally prefer to see that ratio remain below 36%.

-To calculate your DTI, simply add up your monthly debt payments (including rent), divide that number by your monthly gross income, then convert the figure into a percentage by multiplying it by 100.
+To calculate your DTI, add up your monthly debt payments (including rent), divide that number by your gross monthly income, then convert the figure into a percentage by multiplying it by 100.

 Can I Get a Personal Loan with a 714 Credit Score?

-Yes, you can likely get a personal loan with a 714 credit score, and may qualify for a low interest rate.
-To qualify for a lender’s best rates, however, you generally need a score of at least 780.
+Yes, you can likely get a personal loan with a 714 credit score and may qualify for a low interest rate.
+To qualify for a lender’s optimal rates, however, you generally need a score of at least 780.

-The interest rate you’ll pay for a personal loan depends on factors other than credit score, however.
-Lenders will typically also look at your income, employment history, and DTI.
-Since most personal loans are unsecured, you don’t need any collateral (like a car or a home) for approval.
+The interest rate you’ll pay for a personal loan depends on factors other than your credit score.
+Lenders will typically also look at your income, employment history, and DTI ratio.
+Since most personal loans are unsecured, you don’t need any collateral, such as a car or a home, for approval.

-Once you qualify, a personal loan provides you with a lump sum of cash that can be used for virtually any purpose, including home improvements, a vacation, a large purchase, and credit card consolidation.
-You repay the loan in regular installments over the loan’s term, which can range anywhere from one to seven years.
+Once you qualify, a personal loan lets you borrow a lump sum of cash that can be used for virtually any purpose, including home improvements, a vacation, a large purchase, and credit card consolidation.
+You repay the loan in regular installments over the loan’s term, which can range anywhere from 1-7 years.

 Takeaway

-AA 714 credit score is a good score.
-It generally exceeds lenders’ minimum credit score requirement for new credit requests, but it also isn’t the highest score in the FICO or VantageScore range.
+A 714 credit score is a good score.
+It generally exceeds lenders’ minimum credit score requirement for new credit requests, but it also isn’t the highest score in the FICO or VantageScore ranges.

-This means that while you might be eligible to get a loan or credit card, you might not be offered the lowest available rates.
+This means that while you might be eligible for a loan or credit card, you might not be offered the lowest available rates.
 The most competitive rates and terms offered by lenders generally require “excellent” credit.

 Photo credit: iStock/tolgart